liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 By default, script is not allowed on almost all sites that admins create using the SharePoint admin center and all sites created using the New-SPOSite PowerShell command.
 Same applies to OneDrive, sites users create themselves, modern team and communication sites, and the root site for your organization.
 For more info about the security implications of custom script, see [Security considerations of allowing custom script](security-considerations-of-allowing-custom-script.md).

 > [!IMPORTANT]
 > If SharePoint was set up for your organization before 2015, your custom script settings might still be set to _Not Configured_ even though in the SharePoint admin center they appear to be set to prevent users from running custom script.
-In this case, users won't be able to copy items between SharePoint sites and between OneDrive and SharePoint.
+In this case, users can't copy items between SharePoint sites and between OneDrive and SharePoint.
 On the <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">Settings page in the SharePoint admin center</a>, to accept the custom script settings as they appear, select **OK**, and enable cross-site copying.
 For more info about copying items between OneDrive and SharePoint, see [Copy files and folders between OneDrive and SharePoint sites](https://support.office.com/article/67a6323e-7fd4-4254-99a8-35613492a82f).

 ## To temporarily allow custom script on SharePoint sites